 Following the FDA approval of QINLOCK in May 2020, we commenced commercial sales of QINLOCK in the U.S. and began generating product revenue.
-During the three months ended March 31, 2021, our only source of product revenues were from the sales of QINLOCK.
+During the three and six months ended June 30, 2021 and 2020, our only source of product revenues was from the sales of QINLOCK.
 Product revenues are recorded net of estimates of variable consideration.
 Please read Note 2, Revenues, of these consolidated financial statements for further details of the reserves recorded for variable considerations.